 The biggest struggle, as expected, has been the withdrawal from channel surfing.
 It bothers me.
 It’s almost always garbage TV or shows/movies I’ve seen countless times but having the option go missing is oddly disconcerting.
 Having a Tivo usually allowed me to avoid live TV for the most part.
 I loathe f**king commercials.
 Sadly, I bought one of the versions of Tivo that doesn’t support OTA broadcasts.
 FML right? lol I invested in a digital antenna that works pretty good.
 Honestly though, I doubt we’ll watch much live TV.

 I am adapting, albeit slowly.
 We signed up briefly for Sling TV, which for some is probably a good deal.
-However, unlike Hulu, you cannot skip commercials, even on shows you DVR’d to their cloud.2 I got rid of it before the trial had even expired.
+However, unlike Hulu, you cannot skip commercials, even on shows you DVR’d to their cloud.
+Yes, I know Comcast owns a chunk of Hulu.
+I can’t avoid them completely it seems I got rid of it before the trial had even expired.
 I’d rather just buy the shows I like outright and watch them commercial free.
 And while that does add up in the short term, in the long run I still save more money.
 And frankly, I like spending money on things I value vs endless channels I never even tune-in once.

 Buying a season of a given show runs between $15.00 and $25.00.
 At an average of $20.00 a season, even if I buy 10 different shows, that is only 2 months of previous cable service.
 I did add HBO and Starz thru my Google account so that knocked the savings down to $75.00 a month.
 Again, still a value to me.
 All of it averaged together I figure I’ll end up saving around $50.00 a month For that I’m getting gigabit speed internet (for the most part) and the joy of never having to watch commercials.
 A much better value than I was getting before and the savings adds up to a whopping $600 bucks a year!